GOVERNMENT CODE

 Acts 2021, 87th Leg., R.S., Ch.
 1004 (H.B.
 3271), Sec.
 19, eff.
 June 18, 2021.

 Sec.
 489.212.
-SMALL BUSINESS INCUBATOR FUND. (a) The Texas small business incubator fund is a revolving fund in the state treasury.
+SMALL BUSINESS INCUBATOR FUND. (a) The Texas small business incubator fund is a fund in the state treasury.

 Added by Acts 2003, 78th Leg., ch.
 814, Sec.
 2.01, eff.
 Sept.
 1, 2003.